 Lifespan: 400+ years

-Believe it or not, some species of clams can live up to more than 400 years.
-Scientist explain that their long lifespan can be attributed to a process called “slowed cell replacement” but at present, there are still no reasons stating what makes them mature at a slow rate.
-This process too is still up for further studies.
+Believe it or not, some clams can live up to more than 400 years.
+Scientists explain that their long lifespan can be attributed to a process called “slowed cell replacement” but at present, there are still no reasons stating what makes them mature at a slow rate.
+This process, too, is still up for further studies.

 More Reading: Science Daily